Thundercraft5/eslint-plugin/README.md

 # eslint-plugin
 ESLint Plugin for myself.

 ## !!
 This plugin is WIP indefinitely, and may break at any time.
-Don't depend on it for stablity.
+Don't depend on it for stability.

 List of available configs:
 - `base` - Base configuration